 It is likely that those present in the courtroom are unaware of Herzog's role in another affair in Israel that is currently reaching a decisive stage.
 At the recommendation of the police to the State Attorney's Office last month, Herzog is accused of giving bribes and favors to former National Security Council deputy head Brigadier General (res.)
 Avriel Bar-Yosef when the latter was serving in that sensitive position.
 The police suspect that, in exchange, Bar-Yosef promoted Herzog's business interests, among other things in the Zemach Committee on the natural gas industry, where he was responsible on behalf of the National Security Council for the security aspects of developing the gas fields in Israel's territorial waters.

 Herzog does not appear to be in awe of the courtroom.
-He has been coming to this court twice a week since March 2015, when his trial began for persuading eight private investors, to whom he promised phenomenal returns, to give him tens of millions of euros.
+He has been coming to this court twice a week since late 2012, when his trial began for persuading eight private investors, to whom he promised phenomenal returns, to give him tens of millions of euros.
 The lawyers of the other suspects are sitting at tables, and Herzog is calmly waiting for the judges to enter.
 A few minutes earlier, I had gone up to him and asked him to comment on the suspicions against him in Israel.
 He was somewhat surprised at first, but immediately recovered.
 "Would you like to come to my home to talk?", he asks.
 "Yes," I answer.
 "Excellent," he says.
 "Come tomorrow at 11 in the morning.
 Bring a tape recorder."

 The next day, I enter the gates of a private home in a neighborhood in southern Berlin.
 A carer opens the door, and leads me to a meeting room on the ground floor.
 "Dr. Herzog is expecting you," he says.
 Herzog is sitting in a wheelchair again.
 He suffers from medical problems and sharp pain, according to statements submitted by his lawyers to the court on the preceding day.
 His carer sits on his right, and occasionally arranges a cushion to support his back.
 His personal lawyer, who does not disclose his name, sits on his left.
 Herzog is again expensively dressed, with a gold UN pin on his suit lapel and a large ring on one of his fingers.
 He asks me to turn on the tape recorder, asks me to state that I am permitting him to record the conversation as well, and starts to provide his version of the gas and submarine affairs that have put Israel in turmoil for the past year.
 Herzog says that the "Globes" interview is the first that he has ever given to the media.